trothr/blog/Richard/2020/20200503-joy-yesterday-and-tomorrow.md

 ## Joy Today

-Speaking of music, A friend sent the following and said to play it LOUD, to the point of making my speakers shut-off.
+Speaking of music, A friend sent the following and told me to play it LOUD, to the point of making my speakers shut-off.
 (I have a nice Kenwood receiever that I bought for Marilyn.
 It realy will shut off when it gets pushed too hard.
 Hah!)